openvinotoolkit/openvino/docs/install_guides/installing-openvino-raspbian.md

    ```sh
    sudo ln -s openvino_2022.2.0.7713 openvino_2022
    ```
    > **NOTE**: If you have already installed a previous release of OpenVINO 2022, a symbolic link to the `openvino_2022` folder may already exist.
-Remove the previous link with `sudo rm openvino_2022`, and then re-run the command above.
+Unlink the previous link with `sudo unlink openvino_2022`, and then re-run the command above.

 Congratulations, you finished the installation!
 The `/opt/intel/openvino_2022` folder now contains the core components for OpenVINO.
 If you used a different path in Step 2, for example, `/home/<USER>/intel/`, OpenVINO is then installed in `/home/<USER>/intel/openvino_2022`.
 The path to the `openvino_2022` directory is also referred as `<INSTALL_DIR>` throughout the OpenVINO documentation.